PTA Category Definitions

 Associates may not publicly advertise their registration and may not use the PTA name or Logo.
 Associates do not take the PTA test.

 PTA Students are those who are receiving instruction at a training establishment or piano workshop acceptable to the PTA.
 Some PTA Students will have finished their formal training and are waiting to take the PTA Membership Test.
-PTA Students have to wait for 2 years after completion of training in order to hone thier skills before they may take the PTA Membership Test.
-Students may not publicly advertise their registration and may not use the PTA name or Logo.
+Those PTA Students having to wait for 2 years after completion of training (in order to hone thier skills before they may take the PTA Membership Test) become PTA Apprentices; see below.
+PTA Students may not publicly advertise their registration and may not use the PTA name or Logo.

 Any person may become a Patron of the PTA upon payment of an annual donation.
 He/she will be invited to all General Meetings on a non-voting basis, but may not publicly advertise their registration and may not use the PTA name or Logo.